vector-of-bool/bpt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or capability for `dds`
+about: Suggest a new feature or capability for `bpt`
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''